leiradel/lrcpp/README.md

 ### Frontend

-The `Frontend` class manages a `Core`'s' lifecycle, and connects it to the platform specific code needed for it to run.
+The `Frontend` class manages a `Core`'s' life-cycle, and connects it to the platform specific code needed for it to run.
 It does so via platform dependent components that are responsible for thigs like video and audio output, controller and camera input, and so on. `Frontend` also takes care of calling the core's functions and set the necessary callbacks for it to use, and routes the environment calls from the core to the correct components.

-* Lifecycle
+* Life-cycle
-  * `Frontend()`: Constructs a frontend without any components.
+  * Since it's not possible to run more than one Libretro core at the same time (imposed by a limitation of the Libretro API), the `Frontend` class is a singleton.
-  * `~Frontend()`: Destructs the frontend.
-The destructor will handle the correct shutdown of the core it manages irrespectively of its state: game loaded, running etc.
+    * `static Frontend& getInstance()`: returns the front-end instance.
 * Components, each method will set a new component and return `true` if successful, of `false` if the component cannot be set.
 Setting (or leaving) a component as `nullptr` will make the corresponding functionality unavailable for the core.
 Components can only be set when there's no core loaded.
   * `bool setLogger(Logger* logger)`
   * `bool setConfig(Config* config)`